iot-home-control/system-backend/README.md

 ### Setup
 In the following we assume all non-absolute paths will be relative to the installation directory.
-All our examples assume `/opt/home-control/system-backend` to be the installation location.
+In all our example configuration files we assume `/opt/home-control/system-backend` to be the installation location.

 1. Unpack the downloaded release file (or clone this repository)  to the installation directory.
 1. Create a Python virtual environment in the installation directory (it will be in a folder named venv)